lisp-mirror/cl-tar/README.md

 does not come directly from the file system.
 For file system integration, see the remaining systems.

-## tar-simple-extract
+### tar/simple-extract

-The `tar-simple-extract` system provides functionality to extract a tar archive to your filesystem.
+The `tar/simple-extract` system provides functionality to extract a tar archive to your filesystem.
 Unfortunately, faithfully extracting tar files onto the filesystem is a complex task and is impossible to perform using only the functionality mandated by the Common Lisp specification.